-3.1 Camden Supporting People Directorate
+Camden Supporting People Directorate

-The Directorate includes Children's Safeguarding and Social Work (CSSW), Early Intervention and Prevention and Education divisions and Camden Learning and these services will support the school/college to safeguard and promote the welfare of pupils by:
+We work with Children's Safeguarding and Social Work (CSSW), Early Intervention and Prevention and Education divisions and Camden Learning and these services will support Swiss Cottage School to safeguard and promote the welfare of pupils by:

-- co-ordinating the delivery of integrated children's services within the borough, including an early help service - providing statutory social work services under the Children Act 1989 - providing the school/college with advice, support and guidance, model policies and procedures, training and dedicated lead officers with responsibility for child protection, safeguarding and online safety - Dealing with allegations against members of staff and volunteers through the Local Authority Designated Officer (LADO)

-Taking responsibility for those children who missing from or not education, including children who are known to be home educated.
+- co-ordinating the delivery of integrated children's services within the borough, including an early help service. - providing statutory social work services under the Children Act 1989 - Co-ordination of our school based integrated model of pupil support - (MAST) to provide help to families in school and in the community. - providing the school/college with advice, support and guidance, model policies and procedures, training and dedicated lead officers with responsibility for child protection, safeguarding and online safety - Dealing with allegations against members of staff and volunteers through the Local Authority Designated Officer (LADO) - Taking responsibility for those children who missing from or not education, including children who are known to be home educated.

-2.2 Governing body
+Governing body

-The governing body will ensure that the school meets its statutory duties with regard to safeguarding and protecting pupils and that processes are in place to enable staff to understand the nature of safeguarding children in education and their role and responsibilities in doing so.
+The governing body will ensure that the school meets its statutory duties regarding safeguarding and protecting pupils and that processes are in place to enable staff to understand the nature of safeguarding children with SEND in education and their role and responsibilities in doing so.
 In particular, the governing body will ensure the following are in place:

-- The school has the following policies in place and that these are regularly monitored, reviewed and updated where necessary; - Safeguarding and child protection policies and procedures covering early help and online safety, extra-familial harm and per on peer abuse that are consistent with Camden Safeguarding Children Board procedures and Camden's internal policies - A staff code of conduct policy including policies covering staff/pupil relationships and communications and staff use of social media - A behaviour policy that included measures for bullying and harassment, including prejudice based and discriminatory bullying - Procedure for responding to incidents where children go missing from education, particularly where there are repeated incidents that may suggest potential safeguarding risks might be present. - The school is able to work jointly with other agencies in order to ensure pupils can access help and support from early help services and statutory social work services and that children's plans are implemented and monitored. - There is a nominated governor with responsibility for liaising with Camden CSF on safeguarding and child protection matters and who links with the LADO in the event of an allegation against the head teacher. - A senior member of staff is appointed as the designated safeguarding lead with responsibility for carrying out the statutory duties as set out in this policy, the individual is given sufficient time and resources to carry out their responsibilities and that another member of staff is appointed to deputise in their absence.
+- Swiss Cottage school has the following policies in place and that these are regularly monitored, reviewed, and updated where necessary; - Safeguarding and child protection policies and procedures covering early help and online safety, extra-familial harm and Child on Child abuse that are consistent with Camden Safeguarding Children Partnership procedures and Camden's internal policies. - The Staff Code of Conduct addresses and sets out a wide range of procedures that always uphold a high standard of professional practice for all staff including when they are off-site. - The Staff Code of conduct provides clear expectations about the use of social media and information about recruitment processes linked to Safer Recruitment, due diligence, and the use of online checks. - The Positive Behaviour policy includes measures to address bullying and harassment, including prejudice based and discriminatory bullying in the context of a complex and vulnerable population. - The Attendance Policy for responding to incidents where children go missing from education, particularly where there are repeated incidents that may suggest potential safeguarding risks might be present.
+This policy also sets out our support for children and families who are unable to attend school for related to medical needs including complex mental health needs. - At Swiss Cottage School we are committed to working jointly with our multi agency partners in order to ensure pupils can access help and support from early help services and statutory social work services and that children's plans are implemented and monitored. - Our nominated governor for child protection is Jonathon Hilliard, he has responsibility for liaising with Camden CSF on safeguarding and child protection matters and will link with the LADO in the event of an allegation against the head teacher. - Lucy Hall is the senior member of staff appointed as the designated safeguarding lead with responsibility for carrying out the statutory duties as set out in this policy.
+The wider Leadership team recognised the need for protected time and resources to carry out the extensive responsibilities set out and will also ensure that and that another member of staff is appointed to deputise in their absence as part of the safeguarding team.